A divine & good for you spelt vegan rhubarb cake with chocolate chips! Yum Yum!

 Carefully, place your wire rack out of the oven.
 Leave the cake to rest for about 10 minutes in your silicon mould.
 Then, carefully remove it & place it on a wire rack to cool down completely.

 My cake could break easily, so be careful.
 When cold, transfer to a chopping board & slice up.
-Devour it & be proud of your glorious creation!
+Devour it & be proud of your glorious creation! :) I assure that you want more than 1 piece! ;) Happy eating! :)

 If you liked this post, SUBSCRIBE to Sophie’s Foodie Files: It is free!
 RSS – Posts